ZengineHQ/zengine-ui-react/react/README.md

 }
 ```

 ## Explanation of NPM scripts

-- `start`: starts the local version of the sandbox app
+- `start`: starts the local dev version of the Storybook
-- `test`: runs the Jest interactive test runner
+- `test`: starts the Jest interactive test runner
 - `test:save`: runs tests in CI mode (non-interactive just run all tests once) and logs output to a file
-- `storybook`: starts the local dev version of the Storybook
+- `test:cover`: runs tests in CI mode (see test:save) and generates code a coverage report (only considers `api` folder)
 - `build-storybook`: runs tests to generate the log output and builds the Storybook
 - `deploy-storybook`: deploys the Storybook to Github Pages
-- `cover`: runs tests in CI mode (see test:save) and generates code a coverage report (only considers `api` folder)
+- `scss`: compiles SCSS from the `style` folder
+- `scss:watch`: watches the `style` folder and recompiles SCSS when files change
-- `dist`: builds the redistributable output for Yidhra; this is what people will get when they `npm install`
+- `build`: builds the redistributable output for Yidhra; this is what people will get when they `npm install` this in their projects